etleap/etleap-redshift-dev-days/README.md

 In this section we'll configure pipelines that will ETL data from the sources into your S3/Glue Catalog data lake.

-## 8.1.
+### 8.1.
 Set up the S3 Data Lake connection

 Set up the S3 Data Lake connection [here](https://app.etleap.com/#/connections/new/S3_DATA_LAKE).
 Use the following values:

 - Leave the name as `Amazon S3 Data Lake`
 - Create an access ID and a secret key:
-  - Make a note of the `DataLakeIAMUser` output from your CloudFormation stack.
+  - Make a note of the `DataLakeIAMUser` and `RedshiftSpectrumIAMRole	` output from your CloudFormation stack.
+  - Use the following IAM role: `arn:aws:iam::525618399791:role/devdays_20200528`
   - Going to the [IAM users list](https://console.aws.amazon.com/iam/home?region=us-east-1#/users) and click this user.
   - Go to the 'Security credentials' tab.
   - Click 'Create access key'.